Coding1610/React/Lecture_D/README.md

 # _1. Type-Chceking : Props-Type_

-1. If u want to make restriction on props key/value then u can.
+# 1. If u want to make restriction on props key/value then u can.

 <h3>Syntax</h3>

-# Syntax
 import PropTypes from 'prop-types' function Comp(props){
     return(